 - Everyone’s a little crazy sometimes . . .

-- If I give up now, the next guy will get the amazing love bomb-y her . . .
+- If I give up now, the next guy will get the amazing love bombing her . . .

 These are the rationalizing, justifying and minimizing beliefs of a hurting, self-deceiving child who’s afraid to lose love and relationship.
 Or rather, what a hurting child believes is love.
-If it’s what you experienced in your family of origin it’s what you know as love, no matter how toxic and dysfunctional.
+If it’s what you experienced in your family of origin this is what you know as love, toxic and dysfunctional as it is.

 It’s not love, though.

-No matter how cruel, unstable, crazy and dysfunctional our parents are, when we’re kids we want their love and approval above all else.
+No matter how cruel, unstable, crazy and dysfunctional their parents are, kids want their love and approval above all else.
 When a child feels unloved or rejected by a parent, they usually blame themselves.
-It wasn’t your fault your parents had problems and it’s not your fault your narcissistic, borderline or histrionic partner has problems.
+It wasn’t your fault your parents had problems.
+And it’s not your fault your narcissistic, borderline or histrionic partner has problems.
 However, it is your adult responsibility to take care of yourself and make better choices moving forward.

-You couldn’t fix your borderline mom and you can’t fix your borderline spouse.
+You couldn’t fix your borderline mom or dad and you can’t fix your borderline spouse.

-In order to cope and survive, kids need to believe they can fix, please, prove their love worthiness to their mom and/or dad.
+In order to cope and survive, kids need to believe they can fix, please, prove their worthiness to their parents.
 This can manifest in myriad unhealthy behaviors such as:

 - Emotional incest.
 This is a more extreme form of parentification in which the child acts as a junior spouse/partner substitute.